Oregon's North Coast

 Come play along Oregon’s North Coast

 The North Coast has a playground all its own.
 You can find it on a zip line or along the waters of nearby rivers.
 Perhaps it’s behind the wheel of a go-kart or bumper car, or atop two wheels on local biking trails.
 Maybe your playground is found in a boutique or sweet shop with friends.
+Maybe it’s gathering together over the perfect pint of local craft brew.
 Whatever your fancy, you’ll find it in our spirited small towns and in the hustle and bustle of our promenades, galleries, restaurants and wide open beaches.
 Come on, let’s go play on Oregon’s North Coast!

 Stories from the People’s Coast

 By Kim Bergstrom Most visitors head to the coast for the spectacular views and the amazing array of outdoor activities.
 But I’ll let you in on an insider’s secret — the north coast is a great place to score the perfect antique or vintage collectable.
 We love to incorporate some of our local finds in the eclectic decor at our Manzanita vacation rentals, and guests…Continue Reading